kumu/docs/enterprise/single-sign-on.md

 Set the name identifier to `urn:oasis:names:tc:SAML:2.0:nameid-format:persistent` and provide attribute assertions for `email`, `firstName`, `lastName`, and `username`.
 If you do not provide a username one will be generated automatically from the email address.

-If you are using Enterprise Cloud, please provide Kumu with the following so we can configure your instance for you.
+If you are using Enterprise Cloud, please provide Kumu with the following so we can configure your instance for you:

 - entity ID
 - service URL